IRF-U Space Plasma Physics

 to find out the details of shock waves in space.
 See also our

-suggests new ways electrons can be accelerated in a shocked solar wind, based on the Magnet
+suggests new ways electrons can be accelerated in a shocked solar wind, based on the Magnetospheric Multiscale (MMS) satellite data.
+The paper was selected as Editor's Highlight.

 - May 2014: The properties of asymmetric magnetic reconnection, important for storage and release